 People with autism may have difficulty with verbal and nonverbal communication, such as understanding sarcasm or body language, initiating or maintaining conversations, and processing information.
 They may also have difficulty with social interactions, such as making friends or understanding social norms.

 Some individuals with autism may also display repetitive behaviours, such as rocking or hand-flapping, and may become fixated on specific interests or routines.
-They may also have sensory sensitivities, such as being hyper-sensitive to certain sounds, textures, or smells.
+They may also have sensory sensitivities, such as being hypersensitive to certain sounds, textures, or smells.

-Autism is typically diagnosed in early childhood, and while there is no cure, early intervention and therapies, such as behavioural therapy, speech therapy, or occupational therapy, can greatly improve outcomes for individuals with autism.
+Autism is typically diagnosed in early childhood, and while there is no cure, early intervention and therapies, such as behavioural therapy, speech therapy, or occupational therapy, can significantly improve outcomes for individuals with autism.

-It is important to understand that autism is not a negative personality trait or a result of poor parenting, and individuals with autism can lead fulfilling lives with support and understanding from their families, caregivers, and communities.
+It is important to understand that autism is not a negative personality trait or a result of poor parenting, and individuals with autism can lead fulfilling lives with support and understanding from their families, carers, and communities.

 What are the signs and symptoms of autism?

 Autism Spectrum Disorder (ASD) is a developmental disorder that affects communication, behaviour, and social interaction.
-It is diagnosed in children between the ages of 2 and 3, although some cases may be diagnosed earlier or later in life.
+It is diagnosed in children between 2 and 3, although some cases may be diagnosed earlier or later in life.
 The signs and symptoms of autism vary from person to person, but there are some common signs that parents and caregivers can look out for.

 - 1. Delayed speech or language skills: Children with autism may not start speaking as early as other children, or they may have difficulty using language to communicate.